-The breast pump awakens a love-hate in the mothers who use it.
-It can be a great ally to maintain our lactation but it can also be a torture above all if we do not succeed with the extractor that suits us well.
+How to choose the size of your breast pump funnel?
+The breast pump provokes feelings of love and hate for the mothers who use it.
+It can be a great ally to maintaining your breastfeeding journey, but it can also be torture, especially if you do not find a pump that suits you well.

-Getting the funnel size right is the key to a pleasant and effective extraction.
-And the same way we buy shoes in our size, we should keep in mind that not all nipples are the same.
-That each mother has a different nipple and the right choice of funnel is very important to have no pain and to be able to express the maximum amount of milk.
+Getting the funnel size right is the key to a pleasant and effective breastmilk extraction.
+And just in the same way as you buy shoes in your size, you should keep in mind that all breasts are different.
+Each mother has different nipples and so the right choice of the funnel is very important to feel no pain and to be able to express the maximum amount of milk.

 But do all breast pumps have funnel sizes?

 Unfortunately, not all brands seem to know that funnel sizes are key to effective pumping.

 When you consider looking for a breast pump, try to find out if the brand offers different sizes, if it only makes one standard size make sure before you buy, that it is yours or that it will fit you.

 In some support groups, you can find pumps to borrow and it would be ideal if you could see and try some before you decide to buy a particular brand.